 She guides him into the library and slips her raincoat off, letting it fall to the floor.
 She turns to Drake.
 “The bar is over there by the window.
 Why don’t you pour us some drinks?”

 Drake walks to the bar and pours bourbon into two glasses.
-His eyes snap over to a wall.
-A shadow of a little girl dances across.
+His eyes snap over to a wall, and a shadow of a little girl dances across.
 He hears a faint voice in his head.
 “I miss you, daddy.”
 No, this isn’t happening.
 He turns from the dancing shadow and sees Tina on the couch unzipping her thigh-high boots.
 The top of her ample breasts popping through the top of her dress.
 She looks up and smiles.
 “Like what you see?”